ESCOMP/mizuRoute/docs/source/users_guide/Build_model.rst

 To compile mizuRoute, you will need:

-- Fortran compiler: We recommend using the intel Fortran compiler or the gcc compiler, the latter of which is freely available.
-Since mizuRoute does not use any compiler-specific extensions, you should be able to compile mizuRoute with other Fortran compilers such as NAG as well.
+- **Fortran compiler**: We recommend using the intel Fortran compiler or the gcc compiler, the latter of which is freely available.
+Since mizuRoute does not use any compiler-specific extensions, you should be able to compile mizuRoute with other Fortran compilers.

 ..

-- MPI (message passing interface) library: `OpenMPI <https://www.open-mpi.org/>`_ is freely available and has been tested in mizuRoute.
+- **MPI (message passing interface) library**: `OpenMPI <https://www.open-mpi.org/>`_ is freely available and has been tested in mizuRoute.

 ..

-- NetCDF libraries: `NetCDF <http://www.unidata.ucar.edu/software/netcdf/>`_ or the Network Common Data Format is a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.
+- **NetCDF libraries**: `NetCDF <http://www.unidata.ucar.edu/software/netcdf/>`_ or the Network Common Data Format is a set of software libraries and self-describing, machine-independent data formats that support the creation, access, and sharing of array-oriented scientific data.

   Most \*nix package managers include a NetCDF port.
 Note that you need to ensure that: